 - (a) A respondent subject to a one-year gun violence protective order may submit one written request at any time during the effective period of the order for a hearing to terminate the order. - (1) Upon receipt of the request for termination, the court shall set a date for a hearing.
 Notice of the request shall be served on the petitioner in accordance with the Alabama Rules of Civil Procedure.
-The hearing shall occur no sooner than 14 calendar days from the date of service of the request upon the petitioner. - (2) The respondent seeking termination of the order shall have the burden of proving by a preponderance of the evidence that the respondent does not pose a significant danger of causing personal injury to self or others through his or her ownership, purchase, control, possession, or receipt of a gun or ammunition. - (3) If the court finds that the respondent has met his or her burden, the court shall terminate the order.

-1 (b) A petitioner may request a renewal of a one-year 2 gun violence protective order at any time within the three 3 months before the expiration of the order.
+The hearing shall occur no sooner than 14 calendar days from the date of service of the request upon the petitioner. - (2) The respondent seeking termination of the order shall have the burden of proving by a preponderance of the evidence that the respondent does not pose a substantial danger of causing personal injury to self or others through his or her ownership, purchase, control, possession, or receipt of a firearm or ammunition. - (3) If the court finds that the respondent has met his or her burden, the court shall terminate the order. - (b) A petitioner may request a renewal of a one-year gun violence protective order at any time within the three months before the expiration of the order.

-- (1) A court, after notice and a hearing, may renew the one-year gun violence protective order if the court, by a preponderance of the evidence, finds that the respondent continues to pose a significant danger of causing personal injury to self or another through his or her ownership, purchase, control, possession, or receipt of a gun or ammunition. - (2) In determining whether to renew a one-year gun violence protective order, the court shall consider all relevant evidence presented by the petitioner, and may also consider other relevant evidence including, but not limited to, evidence of the facts identified in subsection (d) of Section 5. - (3) A one-year gun violence protective order renewed under this section shall expire after one year, subject to termination by further order of the court at a hearing held under subsection (a) and further renewal by order of the court under this subsection.
+1 (1) A court, after notice and a hearing, may renew 2 the one-year gun violence protective order if the court, by a 3 preponderance of the evidence, finds that the respondent 4 continues to pose a substantial danger of causing personal 5 injury to self or another through his or her ownership, 6 purchase, control, possession, or receipt of a firearm or ammunition.

-Section 8.
-Relinquishment of guns and ammunition.

-(a) Upon issuance of an ex parte or one-year gun violence protective order, the court shall order the respondent to surrender to the local law enforcement agency all guns and ammunition of which the respondent has custody, control, or ownership.

-(b) A law enforcement officer serving a gun violence protective order shall request that all guns and ammunition belonging to the respondent be immediately surrendered and shall take possession of all guns and ammunition belonging to the respondent that are surrendered, in plain sight, or discovered pursuant to a lawful search.
+- (2) In determining whether to renew a one-year gun violence protective order, the court shall consider all relevant evidence presented by the petitioner, and may also consider other relevant evidence, including, but not limited to, evidence of the events identified in subsection (d) of Section 5. - (3) A one-year gun violence protective order renewed under this subsection shall expire after one year, subject to termination by further order of the court at a hearing held under subsection (a) and further renewal by order of the court under this subsection. - Section 8.
+Relinquishment of firearms and ammunition. - (a) Upon issuance of an ex parte or one-year gun violence protective order, the court shall order the respondent to surrender to the local law enforcement agency all firearms and ammunition of which the respondent has custody, control, or ownership. - (b) A law enforcement officer serving a gun violence protective order shall request that all firearms and ammunition belonging to or in the custody or control of the respondent be immediately surrendered and shall take possession of the firearms and ammunition that are surrendered.
+A law enforcement officer serving a gun violence protective order may conduct a lawful search for firearms and ammunition.